 Leafy greens are low in sugar and calories and packed with nutrition.
 Kale, celery, and spinach especially meet the criteria for food high in calcium.
 These two leafy vegetables are also high in folic acid which can be a key ingredient in preventing gum disease.
 Toss a bit of baby spinach and kale into your next salad for flavor and to build stronger teeth.

 Eggs remain one of the best sources of vitamin D. These tooth-friendly foods are also a concentrated source of calcium, and vitamin D assists the body in utilizing the calcium in the egg to its utmost.
 While spending a little time in the sun each day is ok, too much sun may cause skin cancer.
 So eat eggs to increase the amount of vitamin D received in your daily diet.

 Almonds are a tasty source of both calcium and protein without adding extra sugar to your diet.

-Along with eating healthy foods, you will still need to brush your teeth at least twice per day and floss regularly.
+Along with eating healthy foods, you will still need to brush your teeth at least twice per day, floss regularly and have professional dental cleanings done at least twice a year.
 Eat these health-filled food selections and do proper oral hygiene daily to keep your smile dazzling.